department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/QA/QualityAssuranceProcess/Accessibility/a11y-checklist-content-designers.md

 ## **Navigation**
 Users want to navigate around the app easily.
 A user’s confidence in an app will build when they know where they are and that layouts are applied consistently.
 - Provide a descriptive title for each page or view.
+   - The screen title should describe its' context.
+(MCAG)
+- Each screen title should be unique.
+(MCAG)
 - Provide a unique name for common page regions that are used more than once on a page.
+- The order of elements on the screen should make sense and reflect the content hierarchy of the screen.
+(MCAG)

+### **Logical Content Grouping (MCAG)**
+Elements forming a single context unit should be grouped together so they are announced by assistive technologies as a single element.
+- When browsing through the screen with a screen reader or a similar assistive technology, ensure that elements that assemble a single context (i.e. a button, its' text, and its' icon **or** an image and its' caption) are announced as one unit and that each of its parts is not announced separately.
 <br />

 ## **Sensory**